Chetanca02/Kubernetes_Tutorials/README.md

 ![Control Plane Components](image.png)

-### Worker Nodes
+### Worker Nodes <a name="worker-nodes"></a>
 Node components need to be provisioned and run on every node, which report the runtime status of the pod to the maste Worker Node Components
 - Kubelet: The kubelet is the Kubernetes representative on the node.
 It oversees communicating with the master components and manage the running pods.
 That includes the following:
-• Download pod secrets from the API server
+  - Download pod secrets from the API server
-• Mount volumes
+  - Mount volumes
-• Run the pod's container (Docker or Rkt)
+  - Run the pod's container (Docker or Rkt)
-• Report the status of the node and each pod
+  - Report the status of the node and each pod
-• Run container liveness probes
+  - Run container liveness probes
 - kube-proxy: The kube proxy does low-level network housekeeping on each node.
 It refects the Kubernetes services locally and can do TCP and UDP forwarding.
 It finds cluster IPs via environment variables or DNS.
 Proxy handles the routing between pod load balancer (a.k.a. service) and pods, it also provides the routing from outside to service.
 There are two proxy modes, userspace and iptables.
 Userspace mode creates large overhead by switching kernel space and user space.
 Iptables mode, on the other hand, is the latest default proxy mode.
 It changes iptables NAT in Linux to achieve routing TCP and UDP packets across all containers.
 - Container runtime: Software responsible for running containers.
 Common container runtime engines are:
-• containerd
+  - containerd
-• CRI-O
+  - CRI-O
-• Docker Engine
+  - Docker Engine
-• Mirantis Container Runtime
+  - Mirantis Container Runtime

 ![Kubernetes Components](image-1.png)